ActivisionGameScience/ags_conda_recipes/README.rst

         - c-blosc

-Fortunately, both ``cmake`` and ``c-blosc`` happen to be packages in our binstar channel https://conda.binstar.org/ActivisionGameScience.
+Fortunately, both ``cmake`` and ``c-blosc`` happen to be packages in our ``anaconda.org`` channel https://conda.anaconda.org/ActivisionGameScience.
 Hence ``conda`` will know how to install them before attempting a build of ``ags_example_cpp_lib``.

     Aside: we wrote recipes for ``c-blosc`` and ``cmake`` as well.
     Look in their respective recipe directories ``c-blosc-1.5.2/`` and ``cmake-3.1.0/`` at ``meta.yaml``.
-You will see that ``c-blosc`` also uses ``cmake`` to build (a wise choice), but requires no further dependencies.
+You will see that ``c-blosc`` also uses ``cmake`` to build, but requires no further dependencies.
     ``cmake`` requires no dependencies.
 We were able to add these packages to our channel by first building and uploading ``cmake``, then building and uploading ``c-blosc``.